united-security-providers/usp-core-waap/src/docs/large-payloads.md

 ## Level 3: Route-level request size enforcement

-In addition to the Envoy connection buffer limit and the WAF body scanning limits described above, Core WAAP can enforce a hard limit on the request body size *per route*, independently of whether the WAF is enabled on that route.
+In addition to the proxy connection buffer limit and the WAF body scanning limits described above, Core WAAP can enforce a hard limit on the request body size *per route*, independently of whether the WAF is enabled on that route.
 This is configured under `spec.routes[].sizeEnforcement` and applies to **request bodies only** (there is no response size enforcement).

 The limit is enforced in two stages: